-

 Identification:

-We mentioned this at the top of the article.
-You typically must present a valid form of identification, such as a driver’s license or passport, or government ID.
+We told you so in the beginning of this article.
+You typically must show a valid identification, such as a driver’s license or passport, or government ID.

 Witnesses:

-Depending on the type of document you’re notarizing, you may need witnesses present to attest to the signing.
+Depending on what type of document you are signing, you may require witnesses over to sign off on the signing.

 Fees: